-Note from Randy: Sam has worked for EPM as one of my staff editors for many years and does an excellent job.
+Note from Randy: Doreen has worked for EPM as one of my staff editors for many years and does an excellent job.
 She also serves with Life Impact Ministries, an outstanding organization that offers hosted places of rest, retreat, and renewal for ministry leaders, and she is a certified biblical counselor with r3stored.com.

-The topic of anxiety, and the advice Sam gives in her article, are timely.
+The topic of anxiety, and the advice Doreen gives in her article, are timely.
 The Lord does not call us merely to release our anxiety to Him, but to willingly cast it upon Him—all of it.
 God wants us to trust Him in both the big things and the little things.
 I hope this article will encourage you to do so.

 2020 was a year that anyone might label as out of control.
 These ensuing years haven’t shown much improvement.
 We like to have things under control.
 Our problems begin when we both desire and expect circumstances to be under our control.

 When we try to clutch the reins of this out-of-control ride we call life, we will get thrown from our mount and it will hurt.

 According to the Anxiety and Depression Association of America, “Anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults.”
 That’s more than 18 percent of the population 18 years and older.
 That percentage would likely skyrocket if it included those of us who struggle with worry, anxiety, and depression without ever telling anyone.

 The stress of a pandemic and its aftermath—both economic (job loss, business loss) and psychological (isolation, fear, grief)—has left many of us reeling.

 Over the last year, I often wondered, what’s next?